j842-deprecated/old-install2/README.md

 ## Under development.
 Try it, don't trust it!

-# Docker Runner
+# dRunner

-Docker Runner (dr) is a script and a set of conventions to make it easy to install, configure and use Docker containers.
+dRunner is a script and a set of conventions to make it easy to install, configure and use Docker containers.

-Docker Runner eliminates the need to separately store and manage scripts to use the Docker container, or deal with long docker run commands.
+dRunner eliminates the need to separately store and manage scripts to use the Docker container, or deal with long docker run commands.

 Features:
-* dr compatible Docker Images are self contained - everything dr needs is inside
+* dRunner compatible Docker Images are self contained - everything dRunner needs is inside
 * Simple discoverable commands for using compatible services (no manual needed)
 * Flexible configuration for each service, stored in Docker Volume containers that are managed for you
 * Services can consist of any number of containers